 - Remove the existing road surface and rip the area to the depth and extent of the select material zone (nom.
 500mm).
-Avoid ripping within the dripline of established trees; - Apply topsoil (A2 horizon topsoil is preferable given the depth, and no compost) to a depth to restore the final surface to 200-250mm below finished levels; - Apply topsoil to a minimum depth of 100mm but not more than 150mm; and - Apply appropriate hydromulch seed mix or planting in accordance with the landscape plans.
+Avoid ripping within the dripline of established trees. - Apply topsoil (A2 horizon topsoil is preferable given the depth, and no compost) to a depth to restore the final surface to 200-250mm below finished levels. - Apply A1 topsoil to a minimum depth of 150mm over the A2 horizon. - Apply appropriate hydromulch seed mix or planting in accordance with the landscape plans.